-Street lighting: Street lighting is considered as part of the public road and walkway access infrastructure for a property.
+Street lighting adjacent: Street lighting is considered as part of the public road and walkway access infrastructure for a property.

-- Present Our records show that street lighting exists as part of the public road and walkway access for the property. - Absent Our records show that street lighting does not exist as part of the public road and walkway access for the property.
+- Yes Street lighting exists as part of the public road and walkway access for the property. - No Street lighting does not exist as part of the public road and walkway access for the property.

-Sanitary sewer service: Sanitary sewers refer to the public infrastructure (either separate or combined with storm sewers) provided for a property to collect sanitary waste water.
+Sanitary sewer service adjacent: Sanitary sewers refer to the public infrastructure (either separate or combined with storm sewers) provided for a property to collect sanitary waste water.

-- Present Our records show that sanitary sewers are adjacent to the property. - Absent Our records show that sanitary sewers are not adjacent to the property.
+- Yes Sanitary sewers are adjacent to the property. - No Sanitary sewers are not adjacent to the property.

-Storm sewer service: Storm sewers refer to the public infrastructure (either separate or combined with sanitary sewers) provided for a property to collect storm water.
+Storm sewer service adjacent: Storm sewers refer to the public infrastructure (either separate or combined with sanitary sewers) provided for a property to collect storm water.

-- Present Our records show that storm sewers are adjacent to the property. - Absent Our records show that storm sewers are not adjacent to the property.
+- Yes Storm sewers are adjacent to the property. - No Storm sewers are not adjacent to the property.

-Water supply service: Water supply service refers to the public water supply infrastructure available to a property.
+Water supply service adjacent: Water supply service refers to the public water supply infrastructure available to a property.

-- Present Our records show that the property is adjacent to a water supply service. - Absent Our records show the property is not adjacent to a water supply service.
+- Yes The property is adjacent to a water supply service. - No The property is not adjacent to a water supply service.